torstenwerner/alexa-greeting/README.md

 The skills invocation name should be 'meinen gast'.
 Please use the files in directory speechAssets for setting up the skill.

 Talk to the echo device for invoking the skill: 'Alexa, bitte begrüße meinen Gast.'

+There are 2 more npm scripts:

+- npm run deploy: runs the build and uploads the file to AWS lambda
+- npm test: runs mocha tests